Pathwise uniqueness for a SPDE with H\"older continuous coefficient driven by \alpha-stable noise: Introduction

 Mytnik (2002) \cite{M02} considered the following jump-type SPDE and constructed a weak solution: \beqlb \frac{\partial X_t(x)}{\partial t}=\frac{1}{2} \Delta X_t(x)+X_{t-}(x)^\beta \dot{L}_t(x),\quad t>0, ~x\in\mbb{R}, \eeqlb where $0<\beta<1$ and for $1<\alpha<2$, $\dot{L}$ is a one sided $\alpha$-stable white noise on $\mbb{R}_+\times \mbb{R}$ without negative jumps.
 Put $p:=\alpha\beta<2$.
 The solution to \eqref{1.001} with $p=1$ is the density of a super-Brownian motion with $\alpha$-stable branching and the weak uniqueness of the solution holds; see \cite[Theorem 1.6]{M02}.
-But for other values of $p$ the uniqueness result for \eqref{1.001} is left as an open problem; see \cite[Remark 1.7]{M02}.
+But for the other values of $p$ the uniqueness for \eqref{1.001} was left as an open problem; see \cite[Remark 1.7]{M02}.
 During the past ten years there have been a number of very interesting results on the solution of SPDE \eqref{1.001} for $p=1$.
-In particular, Mytink and Perkins (2003) \cite{MP03} showed that the solution has a continuous version at any fixed time.
-Fleischmann \textit{et al. }(2010) \cite{FMW10} showed that this continuous version is locally H\"older continuous with index $\eta_c:=2/\alpha-1$, and Fleischmann \textit{et al. }(2011) \cite{FMW11} further showed that it is H\"older continuous with index $\bar{\eta}_c:=(3/\alpha-1)\wedge1$ at any given spatial point.
+In particular, Mytnik and Perkins (2003) \cite{MP03} showed that the solution has a continuous modification at any fixed time.
+Fleischmann \textit{et al. }(2010) \cite{FMW10} showed that this continuous modification is locally H\"older continuous with index $\eta_c:=2/\alpha-1$, and Fleischmann \textit{et al. }(2011) \cite{FMW11} further showed that it is H\"older continuous with index $\bar{\eta}_c:=(3/\alpha-1)\wedge1$ at any given spatial point.
+A more precise analysis on the regularity of the solution was given in Mytnik and Wachtel (2015) \cite{MW15}.
+He \textit{et al.} (2014) \cite{HLY12} showed that another jump-type and \eqref{1.001} related SPDE on the distribution-function-valued process is pathwise unique.
 For $p\neq1$, the uniqueness of solution (including the weak uniqueness) to SPDE \eqref{1.001} and the regularities of the solution $X_t(\cdot)$ at a fixed time $t$ are also left as open problems; see \cite[Remark 5.9]{M02}.